Words and consequences: A look at the Omar and Trump feud

 SAFETY

-Members of the Congressional Black Caucus said in a conference call on Monday they are concerned for Omar’s safety, especially as Trump campaigns in Minnesota.
+Members of the Congressional Black Caucus said in a conference call Monday they are concerned for Omar’s safety, especially as Trump campaigned in Minnesota.
 Chairwoman Karen Bass said whipping up “outrage” over Omar “further puts her life in danger.”

 “I’m concerned about it and the notion that, if your thinking is different from the president’s, you become a target.”